Numerator/denominator indicators

 By default, a numerator/denominator indicator's relationship between progress and cumulative values are set to "independant".
 This means that the cumulative values between periods are not calculated by the system and are to be entered by the user.

-If the relationship is set to dependant, LogAlto will seek the common denominator and calculate the nominator value as follows:
+If the relationship is defined as dependent, LogAlto will search for the common denominator and calculate the nominator value as follows:

 Current numerator progress + Previous numerator cumulative value * Current denominator progress / Previous denominator cumulative value